 - Practice caution in Banff in the winter as the steep bank can be very slippery and the snow can cover steep drop-offs.
 The platform may not be cleared if the snowfall is recent.

 - Please park in the parking lot or walk to the viewpoint, traffic is a common problem along with the viewpoint due to poorly parked vehicles.
+The lot, however, is very small, with only enough room for a few vehicles (although buses sometimes try and cram in there, too).

 - A visit to Surprise Corner is free of charge — of course, you will need your Parks Canada pass to do anything in Banff National Park.